CCHI is restarting the online, at-home CoreCHI™ testing as of January 15, 2021.

 Changing location while testing, turning off lighting or audio, speaking to or receiving aid from other individuals is strictly prohibited.

 Standing up, stretching, walking around, taking a break by leaving the room are prohibited during the exam.
-If you require these activities due to a disability, you must submit the ADA Accommodation Request Form along with the current doctor’s statement to CCHI before you schedule the exam.

 STEP 3.
 Make sure that your computer meets these criteria:

 You need to have a desktop or laptop (you cannot take the exam on a Chromebook, tablet or phone).
 If using a laptop, it needs to be plugged in (not on battery) during the test.
 During the readiness check, the laptop should be fully charged and unplugged, to allow you to rotate it to show the readiness agent the room, the table you are taking the test at, and the chair you are sitting on (including under the chair).
+You may use a PC or Mac computer, please follow special instructions for Mac users in the ProProctor™ User Guide (starting on p.
+11).

 You need to have a reliable internet connection, wired connection preferred.
 If using a laptop, make sure you do not accidentally disconnect during the readiness check, when you are showing the room to the readiness agent.